CaffeineDuck/nepse-api/README.md

 # NEPSE API Wrapper

+## NOTE:

+This project has been archived as the project is unmaintainable in the current conditions due to raplidly changing NEPSE API.
+I will try to work on it in a private repo.
+But until that is finalized, this project will be archived.

 This python module fetches the data from [Nepali Stock Site](https://newweb.nepalstock.com/) and provides them in a pythonic and usable way.

 ## About